Ski touring course Wildspitze, 3,764m

 Learning content: Economical ascent technique, walking with skins on flat and steep slopes, ascents in the fall line and slope crossings, kick and pointed turns, stepping on arches, etc.Ascent tactics, track layout, etc., where is the best snow, where is the safest slope, where is the most comfortable ascent Risk management with practical avalanche awareness and avalanche transceiver training Improvement of ski technique for different snow situations and slope steepnesses Ascent techniques: Walking with skins, track setup, kick turn Snow and avalanche awareness: current decision-making strategies in practice, equipment, first aid and orientation Roping on the glacier, simple crevasse rescue using loose pulley, descending on the glacier Other topics you may wish to cover.

-You have experience on ski tours and high altitude ski tours, have a safe ski technique in the terrain and fitness for 3 - 4 h or 1,000 meters of ascent.
+You have experience on ski tours and ski mountaineering tours, have a safe skiing technique in the terrain and are fit for 3 - 4 hours or 1,000 meters of ascent.

 "Learning by doing with the ski touring pros.
 In small groups and then still at Tyrol's highest peak!
 If you want to go ski touring independently, then this is exactly the right course for you.
 You will benefit from the wealth of experience and skills of your guide and on this basis you will be well prepared for your personal touring goals."